waylaidwanderer/gemini-plays-pokemon-public/notepad.md

       - **Result:** No event was triggered.
 Hypothesis is FALSE.

   11. Passively observing NPC movement triggers an event.
 (Result: No event triggered after 3 turns.
 Hypothesis is FALSE).
   12. Actively following one of the NPCs triggers an event.
-(Starting test with Gramps).
+(Result: No event triggered.
+Hypothesis is FALSE).

+# Current Active Hypothesis (from puzzle_solver_assistant)
+- The platform at (17, 15) contains a hidden item or switch.